escoffon/campgenie-rewarder-truffle/README.md

 The `migrations` directory contains three migration files:

-- `001_initial_migration.js` sets up the migrations support by deploying a +Migrations+ contract.
+- `001_initial_migration.js` sets up the migrations support by deploying a `Migrations` contract.
 - `002_deploy_contracts.js` deploys the sample rewarder contract, using a test version of the CampGenie token contract.
 - `003_adjust_balances.js` sets up the correct balances by transferring all the tokens in the token contract to the rewarder contract's address.

-There is also a sample upgrade migration file `upgrade_contract.js-sample` whose is described later.
+There is also a sample upgrade migration file `upgrade_contract.js-sample` whose usage is described later.

 ## Tests